-- 41. John Di Bert ("Di Bert") was appointed as Senior VP and CFO of Bombardier on August 10, 2015 and was also instrumental in attempting to achieve [...] the goals set forth in the Transformation Plan; - 42.
+- contain any untrue statements of material facts or omitted to state a material fact, as appears from Exhibit P-5 en liasse; - 41.
+John Di Bert ("Di Bert") was appointed as Senior VP and CFO of Bombardier on August 10, 2015 and was also instrumental in achieving the goals set forth in the Transformation Plan: - 42.
 At all relevant times during the Class Period, Di Bert was an officer of Bombardier within the meaning of the Securities Legislation.
 In his capacity as Bombardier's CFO, Di Bert reviewed the interim financial reports, annual financial statements, interim and annual MD&A, the AIF and all documents and information incorporated by reference in the AIF.
 Di Bert certified that these documents did not contain any untrue statements of material facts or omitted to state a material fact, as appears from Exhibit P-5 en liasse;